Close

 Research

-Emily's main research interests include how behaviour change interventions can prevent violence against children, addressing inequities within violence prevention and response, and promoting the inclusion of children with disabilities within violence prevention efforts.
+Emily's research primarily focuses on how behaviour change interventions in schools can prevent violence against children, addressing inequities within violence prevention, and advancing the inclusion of children with disabilities within violence prevention efforts.

 Research Area